cmusatyalab/hyperfind/README.md

 (e.g., Xming on Windows, Xquartz on MacOS).

 ### Hyperfind Configuration Settings
-The OpenDiamond and Delphi connectors expose different configuration settings that can be accessed by clicking the `Config` button in the UI.
+The OpenDiamond and Delphi connectors expose different configuration settings and connector-specific commands that can be accessed by clicking the `Config` button in the UI.
 These configuration settings are persisted locally to
 $HOME/.diamond/hyperfind-diamond.properties for the OpenDiamond connector and $HOME/.diamond/hyperfind-delphi.yml for the Delphi connection.

-proxyIP=172.xx.xx.xxx :arrow_right: IP Address of Proxy Server
-downloadResults=true :arrow_right: Will enable download of user-marked images to directory `downloadDirectory` downloadDirectory=/\<download-path\> :arrow_right: Path to download images.
-If empty images are stores in `$HOME`

 ### Depending on a local build of OpenDiamond-Java (or Delphi)